When you use Microsoft Outlook for work or for an organization, you may often find that you need to send emails to a lot of people.

 If you don't want the members of your distribution list to see the additional people to whom you have sent the email, then be sure to add the distribution list to the BCC field.

-This guide continues below with additional information and pictures of these steps.
+This guide continues below with additional information about how to create a distribution list in Outlook, including pictures of these steps.

-How to Make a Distribution List in Outlook 2013
+How to Make a Distribution List in the Microsoft Email Application (Guide with Pictures)

 Do you have a list of contacts in Excel that you want to get into Outlook?
 Find out how to import these contacts.